Perpetual Pet Care Program

 Funding your pet's enrollment:

-A gift of $25,000 per pet enrolled in the PPCP is required, along with a $1,000 cash enrollment fee per pet.
-The $25,000 gift is most often designated through one’s estate plan but can be funded via a cash gift as well.
-If the cash funding option is selected, the enrollment fee is waived.
+The minimum to enroll in the PPCP is $25,000 per pet.
+Most participants designate these funds through an estate plan, but this can also easily be funded via a cash gift.
 Your gift will first provide for your pet(s) medical needs.
-After your pet(s) passing, the remaining funds will support the Veterinary Health Center.
-Please contact the College of Veterinary Medicine's Development Office for details.
+After each pet's passing, the remaining funds will support the Veterinary Health Center.
+Please contact the College of Veterinary Medicine's Development Office if you have any questions.
 Tax deductibility will be determined in accordance with IRS, state and federal regulations.

 Read a few profiles of families just like yours who have enrolled their pets in the Perpetual Pet Care Program.